Why ask for a Writing Partner?

 Where should I meet my tutor?

-For your first meeting, you'll meet at the Writing Center on the first floor of Bailey/ Howe Library (105), across from the Reference Desk.
+For your first meeting, you'll meet at the Writing Center on the first floor of Bailey/ Howe Library (105), past the main stair case and across from the Reference Desk.
 At that meeting, you and your tutor will decide whether to continue meeting in 105 Bailey Howe or at another location.

 Can I meet with my partner (or another tutor) more than once a week?

-To ensure that other students have access to the Writing Center, we don't schedule in advance more than one appointment per week per student.
-But you can call 656-4075 during the week to see if an appointment is available with another tutor.
+To ensure that other students have access to the Writing Center, we don't schedule in advance more than one appointment per student per week.
+However, during the week, you can schedule additional appointments with another tutor through our on-line scheduling system (www.uvm.edu/tutor).

 Do I need to come every week?
 What if I don't have a paper due some weeks?

 In many cases, you can still accomplish a lot even if you don't have a paper due that week.
-You and your tutor can work ahead—getting started, doing research, planning for upcoming papers.
-You can also work on more general writing issues, such as developing strategies for various parts of the writing process (e.g. writing introductions and conclusions, creating more coherent papers, revising drafts) or for various situations (e.g. writing essays exams or a resume).
-You can also work on improving your prose style and your editing skills.
+You and your tutor can work ahead–getting started, doing research, planning for upcoming papers.
+You can also work on more general writing skills.
+If you end up wanting to work with a tutor only occasionally, then the Writing Partners Program isn't a good fit for you.
+Instead, schedule your own appointments as you need them through our on-line scheduling system: www.uvm.edu/tutor.

 What if I want to cancel an appointment?

-Each week when you meet with your tutor, you'll look ahead and discuss whether it makes sense to meet the following week.
+Each week when you meet with your tutor, you'll look ahead and discuss whether it makes sense to have a meeting the following week.
 If not, the tutor will cancel the appointment right then.
-If during the week you find that you need to cancel your appointment, just call 656–4075 up to 24 hours before your appointment time.
+If during the week you find that you need to cancel your appointment, you can do that online (uvm.edu/tutor) up to 20 hours in advance.
 This allows your slot to be opened for another student and ensures your tutor's time won't be wasted.
-If you don't cancel your appointment and don't show up, your student account may be charged $10.
+If you don't cancel your appointment, your student account may be charged $10.
+If you cancel several appointments, we will take you out of the writing partners program, allowing you to schedule your own appointments as you need them.

 What if my writing partner isn't working out or I no longer need to meet with my partner?